How Are Cataracts Treated? continued...

 Can Cataracts Be Prevented?

-Because the exact cause of cataracts is uncertain, there is no proven method of preventing them.
-Because cataracts and other conditions such as glaucoma are common in older adults, it's important to have your eyes examined on a regular basis.
+Because the exact cause of cataracts is uncertain, there is no proven way to prevent them.
+Because cataracts and other conditions such as glaucoma are common in older adults, it's important to have your eyes examined regularly.

 This is particularly important if you have risk factors or a family history of eye problems.
-Adults should see an eye doctor at least every two years and annually after age 50.
+Adults should see an eye doctor at least every 2 years until age 50 and yearly after age 50.

-Be sure to ask your doctor if you have any risk factors or indications that cataracts or other conditions may affect your vision.
+Be sure to ask your doctor if you have any risk factors or signs that cataracts or other conditions may affect your vision.